SystemsApproach/security/principles.rst

 influential paper by Saltzer and Schroeder from 1975.
 That is the same Saltzer whose book (with Kaashoek) we referred to in Chapter 1.
-The fact that many of the principles from the 1975 paper reappear in the 2009 is probably a sign that Saltzer had some confidence that these principles have stood the test of time.
+The fact that many of the principles from the 1975 paper reappear in the 2009 book is probably a sign that Saltzer had some confidence that these principles have stood the test of time.
 We recommend reading the entire paper.

 .. admonition:: Further Reading

-  Jerome Saltzer and Michael Schroeder. `The Protection of Information in Computer Systems
+  J. Saltzer and M. Schroeder. `The Protection of Information in Computer Systems
   <http://web.mit.edu/Saltzer/www/publications/protection/index.html>`__.
 In
   Proceedings of the IEEE, 1975.